-For example, implied consent is generally permitted where it is reasonable to assume that the individual knows the purpose of the collection, use or disclose and their right to give or withhold consent.
-If the purposes are stated in a poster or brochure readily available and likely to be seen by the individual (for an example, see Form 1), one can assume the individual knows the purpose.
+For example, implied consent is generally permitted where it is reasonable to assume that the individual knows the purpose of the collection, use, or disclose and their right to give or withhold consent.
+If the purposes are stated in a poster or brochure readily available and likely to be seen by the individual (for an example, see Form 1), one may be able to assume the individual knows the purpose.

-Importantly, health care practitioners can assume that they have an individual's implied consent to collect, use or disclose personal health information for the provision of health care if the following conditions are met:
+Importantly, dietitians can assume that they have an individual's implied consent to collect, use or disclose personal health information for the provision of health care if the following conditions are met:

-- the information was received from the individual, the individual's substitute decisionmaker or another health information custodian; - the information was received for the purpose of providing health care to the individual; - the information is collected, used or disclosed for the purpose of providing health care to the individual; - if information is being disclosed, it must only be disclosed to another health information custodian; and - the individual has not withheld or withdrawn consent.
+- the information was received from the individual, the individual's substitute decision-maker or another health information custodian. - the information was received for the purpose of providing health care to the individual. - the information is collected, used, or disclosed for the purpose of providing health care to the individual. - if information is being disclosed, it must only be disclosed to another health information custodian; - the individual has not withheld or withdrawn consent.

-While this term is not defined in PHIPA, this is commonly referred to as sharing personal health information within the "circle of care" (s.
+While "circle of care" is not defined in PHIPA, this is commonly referred to as sharing personal health information within the "circle of care" (s.
 18-20).

 Express consent (verbal or written) is needed, however, to disclose personal health information to a non-custodian and to disclose personal health information to another custodian for purposes other than the provision of health care.
+Express consent is also required to collect and use an individual's health number to verify their identity or to locate other personal health records related to the individual.
 In addition, express consent is required for certain fundraising and marketing activities (s.
 18-20, 32-33).

-Practitioners can assume that a written consent is valid unless provided with grounds to the contrary (s.
-20).
+Dietitians can assume that a written consent is valid unless provided with grounds to the contrary (s.

 A direction from a client not to record pertinent information is invalid (ss.
 19(2)).
-However, a client may direct that part of his or her file not be given to another custodian.
-This is commonly referred to as placing that information in a "lock-box".
-If the custodian feels that the other custodian needs the "locked" information, the disclosing custodian must advise the receiving custodian that some relevant information has been withheld at the direction of the client (but not what that withheld information is) (ss.
+However, a client may direct that part of their file is not shared or given to another custodian.
+This is commonly referred to as placing that information in a "lock-box".6 If the custodian believes that the other custodian needs the "locked" information, the disclosing custodian must advise the receiving custodian that some relevant information has been withheld at the direction of the client (but not what that withheld information is) (ss.
 20(2) and 20(3)).

 PHIPA also provides for the collection of personal health information from someone other than the client.
-Indirect collection is permitted, even without consent, if necessary for health care where obtaining consent would affect the accuracy or timeliness of the information (s.
+Indirect collection is permitted, even without consent, if necessary, for health care where obtaining consent would affect the accuracy or timeliness of the information (s.
 36).